-The Fund is managed with reference to the MSCI All Countries World Index.
-The level of risk the Fund may take is considered relative to the MSCI All Countries World Index as part of the portfolio construction process.
-This means the Fund returns are more likely to be closer to the returns of the MSCI All Countries World Index than if there were no limits on the level of risk the Fund may take.
-Separately, the Index is also considered as part of our investment risk monitoring process, to check that the overall level of risk taken by the fund manager is not inconsistent with the global equities market.
+The Fund is managed with reference to the FTSE 350 ex Investment Trust Index.
+The sector and stock constraints, relative to the FTSE 350 ex Investment Trust Index, within the investment strategy means the Fund returns are more likely to be closer to the returns of the FTSE 350 ex Investment Trust Index than if there were no limits on the level of risk the Fund may take.
+Separately, the FTSE 350 ex Investment Trust Index is also considered as part of our investment risk monitoring process, to check that the overall level of risk taken by the fund manager is not inconsistent with the UK equities market.

-The performance of the Fund is therefore shown against the performance of the MSCI All Countries World Index.
-The performance of the Fund may also be shown against the performance of the Investment Association Global Equity Income sector for comparison purposes only.
-The definition of the Investment Association Global Equity Income sector includes: funds that intend to provide income above 100% of the income of the MSCI All Countries World Index over three-year periods and above 90% over one-year periods.
+The performance of the Fund is therefore shown against the performance of the FTSE 350 ex Investment Trust Index.
+The performance of the Fund may also be shown against the performance of the Investment Association UK All Companies sector for comparison purposes only.

-The MSCI All Countries World Index has been selected as a benchmark for performance and risk measurement because it is representative of the companies in which the Fund may invest.
-The Investment Association Global Equity Income sector has been selected as a benchmark for performance comparison because it consists of funds similar to the Fund.
+The FTSE 350 ex Investment Trust Index has been selected as a benchmark for investment and risk measurement because it is representative of the companies in which the Fund may invest.
+The Investment Association UK All Companies sector has been selected as a benchmark for performance comparison because it consists of funds similar to the Fund.
 Many funds sold in the UK are grouped into sectors by the Investment Association (the trade body that represents UK investment managers), to help investors to compare funds with broadly similar characteristics.